 Have young athletes in your family?
 Feeding them requires knowledge and planning.
 Not only do they need optimal nutrition for fueling and recovery from training, but they must also meet the energy demands of growth and maturation.
-Help your kids to refuel with the nutrients carbohydrates provide, with a focus on family mealtimes before and after practice and competition.
+Help your kids to refuel with the nutrients carbohydrates provide, focusing on family mealtimes before and after practice or competition.

 Gather the family together for a pre-game breakfast.
-About three hours beforehand, have your child consume sliced and lightly grilled potatoes, paired with scrambled eggs and nutrient dense carbohydrates like berries and orange juice or fat-free milk for the optimal pre-game meal.
+About three hours beforehand, have your child consume sliced and lightly grilled potatoes, paired with scrambled eggs and nutrient dense carbohydrates such as berries and orange juice or fat-free milk for the optimal pre-game meal.

 During the Game/Practice

 Make sure that your child keeps hydrated before, during and after practices and competitions.
 Dehydration results when your child athlete fails to adequately replace fluid lost through sweating.
 Dehydration that exceeds 2 percent body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
 Also, make sure to replace fluid losses after exercise by having your child drink lots of water.
 Look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
 They contain potassium and carbohydrates which are important to replenish after exercise.

 If you have more than one child in sports, the hours after practice or a weekday competition may necessitate snacking before the family dinner.
 Make sure to have pre-prepared snacks ready when your kids arrive home hungry from a tough after-school practice or game.
 This can include cut-up fresh fruit, low-fat yogurt and smoothies.

 Post-Game Family Dinner